klan1/k1.lib-dom/README.md

 # k1.lib-dom

+Say good bye to the inline HTML tags as strings on your PHP code!

 DOM Classes from K1.lib.
-This is the first public version.

 ## Requirements
 - Apache with rewrite enabled.